 In vitro fertilisation and egg activation in Drosophila

-In animals, embryo development starts with egg activation and fertilisation.
-These essential events involve fundamental cell and molecular processes as well as ensure that only one sperm enters the egg.
-Using Drosophila, an attractive model organism for this research due to its genetic tractability, imaging options, and ease of manipulation, previous work in the lab has revealed that osmotic pressure, calcium entry, and reorganisation of the cytoskeleton are all key factors in the initiation of egg activation.
-However, our experimentation on egg activation and understanding of downstream events is limited by the biology of Drosophila: internal fertilisation and temporally separated egg activation and fertilisation.
+Embryo development in animals begins with egg activation which initiates the transition from an arrested egg to a cell competent to begin embryogenesis.
+These essential events are coordinated by fundamental cell and molecular processes.
+Using Drosophila, previous work in the lab has revealed that osmotic pressure, calcium ion increases, and reorganisation of the cytoskeleton are all key factors in the initiation of egg activation.
+However, our understanding of events downstream is limited by the biology of Drosophila: internal fertilisation following egg activation.

-This project will aim to overcome this barrier by establishing a protocol for in vitro fertilisation (IVF) in Drosophila.
+This project aims to overcome this challenge by establishing in vitro fertilisation (IVF) in Drosophila for the first time.
 This will involve micro-manipulation and injection of gametes, as well as exploration of what the minimalist system is for fertilisation.
-With IVF functioning, we will then test the relevance of sperm entry, requirement of the sperm tail, how the pronucleus forms, what initiate mitosis, if there are cytoskeletal changes, when translation of maternal transcripts occurs, and much more.
-This second part of the project will involve advanced imaging, genetics, pharmacological disruption, and physical manipulation.
-In addition to establishing an exciting new method, results from this project will likely have implications on research on IVF in other animals, including humans, since the cytoplasmic environment of the egg in known to be important for successful IVF.
+Taking advantage of the genetic tractability, imaging options, and ease of manipulation of Drosophila, once an IVF technique is functioning, we will then test the relevance of sperm entry, how the pronucleus forms, what initiates mitosis, if there are cytoskeletal changes, when translation of maternal transcripts occurs, and more.
+This project will involve advanced imaging, genetics, pharmacological disruption, and physical manipulation.
+In addition to establishing an exciting new method, results from this project will likely have implications on research on IVF in other animals, including humans, since the cytoplasmic environment of the egg is known to be important for successful IVF in mammals.

-For more information please visit WeilLabCambridge.com or contact Tim Weil via tw419@cam.ac.uk.
+For more information, please visit WeilLabCambridge.com or contact Prof Tim Weil at tw419@cam.ac.uk

 References